Business Administration (SOBA)

 SOBA 496.
 Business Thesis.
 1 Unit.

 Students will perform an independent, original research study in their business field of study or interest under the direction of a research adviser and a faculty member with disciplinary expertise.
 The completed study must be publicly defended before a faculty committee.
-Prerequisites: Senior Standing, FINA 311, MGMT 305, BSAN 250, STAT 301Q, a minimum overall GPA of 3.0, and permission of instructor.
+Prerequisites: Senior Standing; ACCT 201, SOBA 201, SOBA 202, SOBA 203, and STAT 301Q or FINA 311, MGMT 305, BSAN 250 (or BSAN 350), and STAT 301; a minimum overall GPA of 3.0; and permission of instructor.

 SOBA 500.
 Current Issues in Business.
 3 Credits.